defuse/password-hashing/README.md

 can be used to check if a password matches the one that was given to `CreateHash`.
-The `ValidatePassword` method takes a verifier string and a candidate password, and returns true if the candidate password is the same as the one that was originally given to `CreateHash` to produce the verifier string.
+The `ValidatePassword` method takes a verifier string and a candidate password, and returns true if the candidate password is the same as the one that was originally given to `CreateHash`.

 The library takes care of salting internally, so the user of this library does not need to manually add salt or worry about storing the salt.
 The salt is